orb1t-ua/parallel/README.txt

-Programs from a class I am taking on parallel computing.
+Programs from a class on parallel computing.

 Early programs use pthread, later ones use openMP or CUDA.